One Step Closer (The Doobie Brothers album)

 One Step Closer is the ninth studio album by American rock band the Doobie Brothers.
 The album was released on September 17, 1980, by Warner Bros.
 Records.
 The album included the hit "Real Love", which reached No. 5 on the Billboard Hot 100.
-This album is the band's last studio album with Michael McDonald in the lineup until 2014's Southbound, and with Tiran Porter until 1989's Cycles.
-It is also the first studio album to feature John McFee as a member of the band.
+This album was the band's last studio album to be released before their initial 1982 breakup and last to feature Michael McDonald until 2014's Southbound.
+It is also their first studio album to feature John McFee as a member of the band although he would not feature on another until Sibling Rivalry in 2000.